Sea Punks: First missions

 During the crossing into the SAR zone off the North African coast in May 2023, a leak in the oil cooler was discovered and the ship was directed to the nearest port in Palma, Spain.
 The Sea Punk I's deployment was aborted as a precautionary measure to allow time to remedy the deficiencies.

 At the end of August 2023, the crew of the Sea Punk I set out on their second mission and reached the operational area off Tunisia at the beginning of September 2023.
 Shortly after arriving on site, the crew carried out two rescues in quick succession, in which a total of 83 people were brought to safety on Lampedusa with the help of the Italian Coast Guard and the organization RESQSHIP.

 At the end of January 2025, an operation took place in which, partly in cooperation with the organization SOS Méditerranée, over 300 people were brought to safety from five boats.
-The rescue of a group of 18 shipwrecked people floating in the water, as well as the drowning of several people and the death of a small child on board the Sea Punk 1, garnered international coverage.
+The rescue of a group of 18 shipwrecked people floating in the water, as well as the drowning of several people and the death of a small child on board the Sea Punk I, garnered international coverage.

+On 13 September 2026 58 migrants were landed on Lampedusa who had departed ealier from Sabratha before beeing picked up by Sea Punk 1.
+The migrants originated in Sub-Saharan Africa and Malaysia.